panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 ## 6. Conclusion

-`useEffect(callback, dependencies)` is the hook that manages the side-effects in functional components.
+`useEffect(callback, dependencies)` is the hook that manages the side-effects in functional components. `callback` argument is the place to put the side-effect logic. `dependencies` is a list of dependencies of your side-effect: being props or state values.

-`callback` argument should contain side-effect logic, and is invoked after changes are committed to the screen. `dependencies` is a list of dependencies of your side-effect: being props or state values.
+`useEffect()` will make sure to invoke the `callback` after initial mounting, and on later renderings if any value inside `dependencies` has changed.

 Because `useEffect()` hook heavily relies on closures, you might need to [get them well](/simple-explanation-of-javascript-closures/) too.
 Also be aware of [stale closures issue](/react-hooks-stale-closures/).